 - Muscle Building: Coconut oil boosts testosterone levels and does not slow the digestion of other macronutrients, making it a great additive when aiming to gain muscle.

 - Fat Loss: This oil can help increase your metabolic rate, lose body fat, and decrease appetite.
 Daily supplementation with it can decrease waist circumference and resting heart rate.
 Yet, exchange it for the other fats you are currently consuming; you do not want to add extra calories.

 Exchange unhealthy cooking oils like vegetable oils (corn and palm oils) as well as “partially hydrogenated” ones for coconut oil.
 Olive oil is great for salads but not for cooking since heat damages it.

-When buying coconut oil, choose organic raw extra virgin coconut oil.
+When buying oil, choose organic raw extra virgin coconut oil.
 It should be unrefined, expeller- or cold-pressed, unbleached, and not deodorized.
 In that manner, you’ll be getting all its natural benefits.

 This brand is pretty good and the Coconut Manna is great because it has the pulp as well.
 It makes a great snack!
 They also have MCT oil and powders.